 Hidalgo County, TX Foreclosures (2026)

-Hidalgo County currently has 201 active foreclosure properties across 17 cities going into auction on 07/07/2026.
-The highest concentration of listings is in Edinburg, Mission, and Mcallen.
-All properties are sourced from county courthouse public records and updated weekly ahead of the first Tuesday auction.
+Hidalgo County currently has 254 active foreclosure properties going into auction on 09/01/2026.
+All properties are sourced from county courthouse public records and updated daily ahead of the first Tuesday auction.
 Hidalgo County foreclosure auctions are held at County Clerk's Records Management Facility (317 N. Closner, Edinburg, TX 78539).

 Auction Location: County Clerk's Records Management Facility (317 N. Closner, Edinburg, TX 78539)